MythicAgents/Apollo/documentation-payload/Apollo/commands/download.md

 Example
 ```
 download C:\Users\user\Downloads\test.txt

+download [modal popup]

+From the file browser, Actions -> Task a Download
 ```

 When a download is in progress, you'll see that the download has started but is incomplete.